waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 # Relevant Implications

-## Accessiblity
+## Accessibility

-Accesibility means ensuring my website is availiable to, and can be used by, all end-users, regardless of their abilities.
+Accessibility means ensuring my website is available to, and can be used by, all end-users, regardless of their abilities.

 ### Relevance to the System